SAP-samples/btp-azure-opensap/Week2/Unit3/README.md

 ![Cloud Integration](./images/cif_0810.png)

 Since the integration flow was designed as a Run immediate timer-based integration, the flow will be executed as soon as it deployed.
 If status is **Completed**, then the billing document read from SAP S/4HANA Cloud system was posted to your SharePoint team site.

 ![Cloud Integration](./images/cif_0920.png)

+Congratulations!
+You've successfully deployed your first Integration Flow, which will be used to store billing documents coming from S/4HANA Cloud, in your SharePoint team site.
+In the next step, you will check if the document was successfully uploaded to Share Point, to validate if your Integration Flow is working properly.

 ## Step 6 - Review result in SharePoint